 And this wasn't supposed to be the way it was supposed to be.

-After eight years of the Obama administration, racial tensions seemed to have percolated, seemed to have gotten worse.
+After eight years of the Obama administration, racial tensions seem to have percolated, seem to have gotten worse when everybody thought that they were going to get better or even disappear.

-If you happen to be one of those people, let me just do a thought exercise here.
+Let me ask you, if you happen to be one of those people, let me just do a thought exercise here.

 Look what we just did.

-We just elected an African American.
+We just elected an African-American.

 How could we possibly be racist?

-If you're one of those people, and then you further from that, you thought that the election of Obama, or maybe you hoped, combination of thought or hope, that you thought it actually would mean less racial friction, strife, confrontation, whatever.
+If you're one of those people and then you further from that, you thought that the election of Obama, or maybe you hoped, combination of thought or hope, that you thought it actually would mean less racial friction, strife, confrontation, whatever.

 If you thought that was going to happen because of the election of Obama, did you ever ask yourself how that would happen?

-What in other words, what would make it happen?
+In other words, what would make it happen?

 I'm not disputing anybody who thought that.